Skip to content

 Datasets that provide variables with two spatial dimensions and a time dimension are also referred to as data cubes.
 Hence, the data cubes supported by the viewer are 4-D: variable, time, y, and x.
 The viewer may support also other data cube dimensions in the future.

 The list of available datasets is usually fixed for a deployed viewer application instance.
-One of the datasets is the viewer's selected dataset.
+One of the available datasets is the viewer's selected dataset.

 Variable